 The New England Commission of Higher Education (NECHE) is a nationally recognized organization whose affiliated institutions include elementary schools through collegiate institutions offering postgraduate instruction.
 NECHE accreditation indicates the school meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.

-An accredited college is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
+An accredited college is one that has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

 NECHE accreditation applies to the institution as a whole, providing reasonable assurance about the quality of opportunities available to students who attend the institution.

 The University of Maine at Farmington assures notice and ready availability on request of all its publications.
 It is also responsive to reasonable requests about itself.
 The institution provides notice as to the availability upon request of the institution’s most recent audited financial statement or a fair summary thereof.